Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a specific affiliation.
+This endpoint retrieves a specific Affiliation.

 ### HTTP Request